-Flagship Residential Campus, Fort Lauderdale Campus, Fort Myers Campus, Jacksonville Campus, Lakeland Campus, Melbourne Campus, Miami Campus, Online Division, Orlando Campus, Port St. Lucie Campus, Tallahassee Campus, Tampa Campus, West Palm Beach Campus
+Clearwater Campus, Flagship Residential Campus, Fort Lauderdale Campus, Fort Myers Campus, Jacksonville Campus, Lakeland Campus, Melbourne Campus, Miami Campus, Online Education, Port St. Lucie Campus, Tallahassee Campus, Tampa Campus, West Palm Beach Campus

 Keiser University’s Bachelor of Science degree in Exercise and Sport Science focuses on advanced health and fitness assessment, prescription, and lifestyle modification.
 The program provides information on health risk factors, exercise leadership, biomechanics of movement, physiological adaptations to exercise, injury prevention, corrective exercise, business management and ethics in sport.